Helperbird/website/src/pages/help/how-to-download-helperbird-for-ipad.md

 url: /help/how-to-download-helperbird-for-ipad/
 ---

-# How to download Helperbird for iPad
+## How to Download Helperbird for iPad

-## The steps
 - First, you need to be on your iPad.
 - Then go to the app store and search "Helperbird for Safari".
 - You will see a list of apps.